The theory test consists of two parts – a multiple choice section and a hazard perception test;

 - The multiple choice section is delivered using a touch screen computer and mouse.

 - The hazard perception test records your responses through the use of a computer mouse button.

 Both parts must be passed to achieve the theory test certificate.

-You can book your theory test through the DVSA (Driver Vehicle Standards Agency) website or simply just click the button below.
+- You can book your theory test through the DVSA (Driver Vehicle Standards Agency) website or simply just use the link provided on this site.

-The examiner will ask you to perform an eyesight check before any driving by asking you to read a number plate from the distance of 20.5 meters, after which you will be asked a few safety questions in regards to the vehicle.
+- The examiner will ask you to perform an eyesight check before any driving by asking you to read a number plate from the distance of 20.5 feet, after which you will be asked a few safety questions in regards to the vehicle.

 – Provisional Photo Card License

 – Your appointment letter confirming your test time and date.

 – For an old-style paper licence, you must take your signed driving licence and separate approved photo identification with you.